TheOdinProject/curriculum/foundations/installations/installations.md

 google-chrome
 ~~~

 _(__note__: Chrome is going to use this terminal to output various messages and won't let you run other commands.
 Don't worry about those messages.
-If you want to use the same terminal that you run Chrome in for other commands, use `google-chrome &` instead.)_
+If you want to use the same terminal that you run Chrome in for other commands, use `google-chrome &> /dev/null` instead, which will run the command in the background and hide any messages it may output.)_

 </details>